Mr-vabs/get-random-anime/README.md

 # Get Random Anime

 Get Random Anime is a simple React app that allows you to view information about a random anime.
-[Click here](https://mr-vabs.github.io/get-random-anime/) to check!

 ## Features